Shufang-Zhu/finite-synthesis-datasets/README.md

 # Finite-synthesis-datasets

 The datasets for finite-synthesis consists of three classes:
 * The first one is  from the **Random** family, composed of LTLf formulas formed by random conjunction, generated as described in [ZTLPV17](https://arxiv.org/pdf/1705.08426.pdf).
 * The second one is from [TV19](https://www.ijcai.org/Proceedings/2019/0777.pdf) and [BLTV20](https://arxiv.org/pdf/1911.08145.pdf), which describes **Two-player games**, split into the *Single-Counter*, *Double-Counters* and *Nim* dataset families.
 * The third one is from [XLZSPV20](https://ojs.aaai.org/index.php/AAAI/article/view/16809/16616), originated from [RV07](https://www.cs.rice.edu/~vardi/papers/spin07rj.pdf) and [GH06](https://www.researchgate.net/publication/221105722_Larger_Automata_and_Less_Work_for_LTL_Model_Checking), which consists of **Pattern formuls**, split into the *GF* and *U* dataset families.

-Moreover, for each family, there are two versions referring to which player (agent or environment) moves first.
+Moreover, for each family, we only consider the version of having the agent as the first player.

 ## Random